MetaMask/core/merged-packages/eth-block-tracker/README.md

 ##### awaitCurrentBlock()

-returns a promise. asynchronously returns the current block. if not yet available, it will wait until it has the latest block.
+Returns a promise. asynchronously returns the current block. if not yet available, it will wait until it has the latest block.

 ##### start({ fromBlock })

 Start walking from the `fromBlock` (default: `'latest'`) forward.
 `fromBlock` should be a number as a hex encoded string.
+Returns a promise which is rejected if an error in encountered.

 ```js
 blockTracker.start()